GRANT KENNEDY PERSONAL TRAINING

 WHO I AM

 My name is Grant Kennedy.
-I have worked in the fitness industry for 8 years now and have a variety of different certifications, which I will list below.
-8 years ago I had very little knowledge about fitness, but was fascinated by the complexity of the human body.
+I have worked in the fitness industry for over a decade now and have a variety of different certifications, which I will list below.
+Growing up I had very little knowledge about fitness, but was fascinated by the complexity of the human body.
 We are in control of this amazingly complex organism that has multiple systems all working together at the same time.
 I worry that we have created a society that does not require our bodies to work in an optimum state, and have lost appreciation for how complex and beautiful our bodies are.
 We are so good at moving that after we learn how to perform an action it becomes automatic and subconscious.
-We have so much control and potential with our bodies, we are capable of such extraordinary movements, we can change the shape of our body, we can increase our strength, we can become more aware, we can train to jump higher or run faster, we can teach our bodies to use oxygen more efficiently, and the best part is we have barely scratched the surface of whats possible.
+We have so much control and potential with our bodies, we are capable of such extraordinary movements, we can change the shape of our body, we can increase our strength, become more aware, train to jump higher or run faster, we can teach our bodies to use oxygen more efficiently, and you can see this in how much better our athletes are today compared to 50 years ago.

 We are creating a society that requires less and less movement, and we are quickly seeing the results .
 We are getting heavier, slower, weaker and less coordinated.
 Medications are enabling us to live a longer life, but they are also making us lazier and less proactive.
 I worry that we have forgotten the basics, and no longer appreciate what we have.
 We don't breathe well, we allow stress to eat away at our body, we have lost the flexibility and strength we once had.